totalspectrum/spin2cpp/doc/basic.md

 ### THROW

 Throws an error which may be caught by a caller's `try`/`catch` block.
 If none of our callers has established a `try` / `catch` block, the program is ended.
+To avoid ending the program, use `throwifcaught` instead.

 The argument to `throw` may be of any type.
-Programmers should beware of mixing different types, as the `try` / `catch` block may need to know what type of value it should expect to receive.
+Programmers should beware of mixing different types, as the `try` / `catch` block generally needs to know what type of value it should expect to receive.

 Example:
 ```